 We want to hear from you!

-It is so important to the staff and families in the Green Bay Boy Choir & Girl Choir that we stay in touch :)
+It is so important to all of us at Green Bay Boy Choir & Girl Choir that we stay in touch!

-We request you click HERE to take a brief survey to give us your latest contact info and what you're up to!
+We kindly request you click HERE to give us your latest contact info and tell us what you're up to!
 You never know when an alumni choir opportunity will pop up and we don't want you to miss it.

 Looking to Donate?

 Testimonials and Memories from Alumni